 On the day of the exam, wear clothing that is easy to remove and put back on.
 A two-piece outfit may allow you to remain dressed from the waist up.
 Sonohysterography is performed with an empty bladder, so you’ll be asked to use the restroom before going into the exam room.
 If you experience pain or discomfort during your regular pap smear or other minimally invasive gynecological procedures, you may want to take an over-the-counter pain reliever 30–60 minutes before you arrive.

 What happens during the exam?

-First, you will lie on your back on the exam table, and the technologist will use a wand-shaped transducer covered with a plastic sheath (like a condom) to perform a transvaginal (TV) ultrasound.
-If you’ve never undergone TV ultrasound before, you may want to read our article, “What's a Transvaginal Ultrasound Like and Why Do I Need One?”
+First, you will lie on your back on the exam table, and the technologist will use a wand-shaped ultrasound transducer covered with a plastic sheath (like a condom) to perform a transvaginal (TV) ultrasound.
 Basically, it’s an ultrasound performed with the transducer placed inside the vagina rather than on the surface of the skin.
 This tends to be more comfortable than a regular pelvic exam.
 However, if you experience any discomfort during this part of the exam, be sure to let your technologist know so they can make you as comfortable as possible.